bitcoindevkit/bitcoindevkit.org/content/repl/regtest.md

 on macOS you should change the cookie-file to `$HOME/Library/Application Support/Bitcoin/regtest/.cookie`.

 This will start the Electrum server on port 50001.
-You can then add the `-n regtest -s localhost:50001` the `bdk` commands to switch to the local regtest.
+You can then add the `-n regtest -s localhost:50001` the `repl` commands to switch to the local regtest.

 ## Troubleshooting